openfga/rfcs/20231214-listUsers-api.md

     // ListUsersResponse represents a unary response with
     // all user result(s) up to the maximum limit. message ListUsersResponse {
-      repeated string users = 1; // e.g. ["user:1"]
+      repeated User users = 1;
-      repeated string wildcard_types = 2; // e.g. ["user"]
     }

+    message User {
+      oneof user {
+        Object object = 1;
+        UsersetUser userset = 2;
+        Wildcard wildcard = 3;
+      }
+    }

+    message UsersetUser {
+      string type = 1;
+      string id = 2;
+      string relation = 3;
+    }

+    message ListUsersFilter {
+      string type = 1;
+      string relation = 2;
+    }
     ```

-    The `user_filters` defines an array of [RelationReference](https://github.com/openfga/api/blob/c491fa728f66c961fd17f5d7dfd491be197b343e/openfga/v1/authzmodel.proto#L90) (e.g. type restriction definitions) that will be used to control the expansion.
+    The `user_filters` defines an array of `ListUsersFilter` (e.g. type restriction definitions) that will be used to control the expansion.
 As ListUsers expansion occurs, if we find a user/subject that meets one of the user_filters type restriction(s), then we include the result in the response and stop further expansion on that subproblem.
 Once we've found a result meeting the filter criteria we don't explore that subproblem any further, even if it would lead to more results matching the other filters in the `user_filters` (see Example 5 below for further details).

     - **StreamedListUsers**